 The 5th Dan is the highest grade in KDS.
 Gichin Funakoshi, the founder of Karate in Japan, held the level of 5th Dan and we in KDS do not believe that there is any need to go beyond this level.)

-New starters will be assessed for grading at the end of their first year of regular training.
+New starters will be assessed for grading at the end of 3 months of regular training.

-Kyu gradings will be done at courses which are on the KDS calendar either KDS regional or national courses.
-There will be a minimum two of members of the Technical Executive present.
+Kyu gradings will be done at either KDS regional or national courses.

 Students should speak to the senior instructor at their club for more details of gradings and their eligibility to grade.